 When You Need More Help: How to Find a Therapist

 About the AuthorRonald D. Siegel

-, PsyD, is Assistant Clinical Professor of Psychology, part time, at Harvard Medical School/Cambridge Health Alliance, where he has taught for over 25 years.
-He is a long-time student of mindfulness meditation and serves on the Board of Directors and faculty of the Institute for Meditation and Psychotherapy.
-He teaches internationally about mindfulness and psychotherapy and mind-body treatment, has worked for many years in community mental health with inner-city children and families, and maintains a private clinical practice in Lincoln, Massachusetts.
-Dr. Siegel is coauthor of the self-treatment guide Back Sense
+, PsyD, is Assistant Professor of Psychology, part time, at Harvard Medical School/Cambridge Health Alliance, where he has taught since the early 1980s.
+He is a longtime student of mindfulness meditation and is a faculty and board member at the Institute for Meditation and Psychotherapy.
+Dr. Siegel teaches internationally about the application of mindfulness practices in psychotherapy and other fields, and maintains a private practice in Lincoln, Massachusetts.
+His books include The Mindfulness Solution